lame-impala/params_ready/README.md

 assert_equal input, parameter.to_hash(:frontend)
 ```

-For hash parameters there exists yet another method to remap input structure,
+For struct parameters there exists yet another method to remap input structure,
 independent of naming schemes.
 It transforms the input hash following
 a predefined mapping into an entirely new hash that is passed to the next stage, and likewise
 it maps the output hash back to the original structure after it has been populated.